packetcoders/net-schema/README.md

 To utilize custom validators within your schema, provide the name of the validator as a **key**, and then provide `True` as its value.

-Below provides an example of using the `ip` custom validator to ensure the `dns_server` value is of an IP address format.
+Below is an example of using the `vlan` custom validator to ensure the `vlans` array consist of vlan values (i.e integers between 1 and 4094).

 ```
 ---
 type: object
 properties:
-  dns_server:
+  vlans:
+    type: array
+    items:
-    ip: True
+      vlan: True
 ```

 ### ASN Validators